 Rumphius never enjoyed a very easy life.
 He lost his vision at the age of 42.
 Modern medical speculation blames his vision loss on cataracts or glaucoma.
 Not long after losing his sight, he lost his wife and their youngest daughter to an earthquake.
 He kept documenting flora and fauna but when he dispatched his multivolume work on Ambonese natural history to Europe, the ship sunk after an attack.
 He got to work rewriting, with the help of his surviving daughters.
 Then a fire destroyed his library and damaged his manuscripts.
 Under apparent pressure from his employer, Rumphius sold a big chunk of his shell collection to the Grand Duke of Tuscany, Cosimo de Medici III.
 Rumphius was of course compensated for the collection, but the money was little consolation.
 He cared more about his shells.

-But despite the difficulties, Rumphius managed to remain producted long after losing his sight.
+But despite the difficulties, Rumphius managed to remain productive long after losing his sight.
 By relying on scribes and a variety of artists, he managed to produce exceptionally detailed manuscripts.
 His greatest work was the Herbal, consisting of 1,661 folio pages and 695 plates.
 It was not published until well after his death.
-Rumphius also produced the The Ambonese Curiosity Cabinet, describing hard and soft shellfish, rocks, minerals and fossils.
+Rumphius also produced The Ambonese Curiosity Cabinet, describing hard and soft shellfish, rocks, minerals and fossils.
 It, too, was not published until after he died.
 Two other books he wrote about Ambon weren't published at all; the Dust East India Company concluded that they divulged too much confidential information.